funkypozzy/firmware/README.md

 - modifies the ethernet ip address in file [/general/overlay/etc/init.d/S40network](/general/overlay/etc/init.d/S40network) from 192.168.2.1 (which is outside my subnet ip range) to 192.168.1.20 which is inside my subnet range and not in conflict with other devices connected to my LAN.

-- a fixed value is assigned to the variable *dev* (i.e. dev=atbm603x-gk7205v300-xm-g6s) in file [/general/overlay/etc/init.d/S40network](/general/overlay/etc/init.d/S40network) This is a to avoid the need of command fw_wlandev = atbm603x-gk7205v300-xm-g6s to manually assign a value to the U-boot variable.
+- a fixed value is assigned to the variable *dev* (i.e. dev=atbm603x-gk7205v300-xm-g6s) in file [/general/overlay/etc/init.d/S40network](/general/overlay/etc/init.d/S40network) Without this modification you should manually assign a value to the U-boot variable with command fw_setenv wlandev = atbm603x-gk7205v300-xm-g6s .

-- modifies the majestic.yaml file to activate sensor profiles specific for 5MP and Wide Dynamic range (WDR):
+- modifies the majestic.yaml file to activate sensor profiles specific for 5 mega pixel resolution and Wide Dynamic range (WDR):
 *5M_imx335.ini* and
 *imx335_i2c_4M.ini*
 [/general/package/goke-osdrv-gk7205v200/files/sensor/config](/general/package/goke-osdrv-gk7205v200/files/sensor/config)